-- Vacuum or dust from top to bottom.
+- Top to bottom: Vacuum or dust from top to bottom.
 This ensures you pick up any fallen dust when it lands on the floor.

-- Use your long-handled duster to get behind appliances and furniture.
+- Get behind: Use your long-handled duster to get behind appliances and furniture.

-- Keep your windows closed while you’re dusting to prevent air flow from blowing dust all around.
+- Close windows: Keep your windows closed while dusting to prevent airflow from blowing dust around.

-- If using a spray, don’t go overboard.
+- Using a spray: If using a spray, don’t go overboard.
 A little goes a long way, and too much could damage your surfaces.

-- Don’t skip the walls!
+- Dust the walls: Don’t skip the walls!
 Use your duster or cloth to wipe your walls in a top to bottom fashion.

-- When dusting delicate ornaments, you might find that these tools don’t work perfectly.
+- Dusting ornaments: When dusting delicate ornaments, you might find that these tools don’t work perfectly.
 Simply dampen a paintbrush and gently run that over your delicate pieces to dust them.

-- While you’re dusting, give your plants a good clean.
+- Dusting plants: While you’re dusting, give your plants a good clean.
 Plants need to be clean to photosynthesize properly, and a layer of dust is not helpful (5).